ShaneCurcuru/mutualaidarlington.org/instock.md

   caption: "Photo: [**Mick Haupt / Unsplash**](https://unsplash.com/@rocinante_11)"
 ---

 Looking to find some fresh produce?
 Need gluten-free flour, or anything else special?
 Just need some TP!?!?
-Let's crowdsource reporting what's in stock in our [local supermarkets](/open/)!
+While stock levels for most things are getting better, some things (like wipes in plastic canisters) are still hard to find.

 ## Nearby Supermarket Stock Reports

 Reminder: [Wash your hands, don't worry too much about sanitizing groceries](https://www.npr.org/sections/health-shots/2020/04/12/832269202/no-you-dont-need-to-disinfect-your-groceries-but-here-s-to-shop-safely).
 {: .pullrightbox .notice--info }

 If you're looking for stores outside Arlington, try [Shortage Scout](https://www.shortagescout.com), where you can make reports and search for nearby stores that have TP, cleaners, or more in stock.
+If you're on Facebook, checkout the [BELMONT, WATERTOWN, ARLINGTON and CAMBRIDGE: INSTOCK AND NEEDED ESSENTIALS](https://www.facebook.com/groups/251705095861238/) group.

 For Arlngton, see current reports below, or click on Make A Report on any store if you go shopping and notice anything!
 Remember: reports come from you or your neighbors, so always double-check yourself by calling if something is important.